Slow persuasion: Belief-based conflict of interest

 \subsection{Belief-based conflict of interest}

-With heterogeneous priors, there is typically a conflict of interest between the principal and agent even if they have the same objectives.
-To focus on this issue, we assume henceforth that preferences at each belief $p \in [0,1]$ are the same, so that $f_{\textsl{P}} = f_{\textsl{a}} = f$. \footnote{In the special case of expected utility, this is equivalent to players having the same preferences conditional on the state $\theta$.} We ask how the extent of disagreement between the priors $p_0$ and $p_{\textsl{a},0}$ impacts information provision (§\ref{sec:disagree:beliefs}) and the principal's welfare (supplemental \cref{app:disagree}).
+We now specialise the model of the previous section by assuming that interests are aligned ex-post: $f_{\textsl{S}} = f_{\textsl{D}} = f$.
+(In the special case of expected utility, this is equivalent to players having the same preferences conditional on the state $\theta$.)
+Whatever conflict remains arises from the prior disagreement alone.

-We saw in the previous section that the agent's behaviour $A$ in the two-action example from §\ref{sec:intro:example} is consistent with a belief-based conflict of interest.
-By contrast, the agent's behaviour in the three-action example in \Cref{fig:3act} cannot arise from a purely belief-based conflict of interest: if the agent had the principal's payoff $f_{\textsl{P}}(a,p) = a$, then she would strictly prefer action $3$ at every belief (no matter what the priors).